-The idea of virtual teams form the basic core of some companies and managements.
+The idea of virtual teams forms the basic core of some companies and managements.
 Having these groups from different parts of town, or the world, sit together using the gift of the internet is indeed a useful way to come up with decisions following pressing needs in the company.
-The truth of the matter, however is, not all of these teams are well understood and utilized.
-Although the use of such teams are on the rise, the abuse and challenges that come with its use are equally on the rise, with perhaps building strong business relationships among the members of the team being the most difficult.
+The truth of the matter, however, is, not all of these teams are well understood and utilized.
+Although the use of such teams is on the rise, the abuse and challenges that come with its use are equally on the rise, with perhaps building strong business relationships among the members of the team is the most difficult.

 Across the globe, owing to the reliability of the internet, as well as the evolving of technology, several companies are looking into the best ways to make these teams work.
 These ideas, once implemented are sure to create more effective virtual teams resulting in great decisions made and good steps in order to get those decisions.

 Steps to take include:

 1. Good communication